Skip to main content

 Single Sign-On (SSO)

-3. stores that in a separate credentials file.
+3. Stores the token in a credentials file.

 note